-- Retention and development of our workforce is critical to the long-term success of the Company in supporting and developing our sport. - The core team is stable with relatively low turnover.
-We work hard to ensure that we support and develop the team and engage with them pro-actively to ensure that the work they do is rewarded and recognised.
+- Retention and development of our workforce is critical to the long-term success of the Company in supporting and developing our sport. - The core senior team is considered to be stable with relatively low turnover but efforts are needed to ensure no one party suffers undue pressures.
+We work hard to ensure that we support and develop the team and engage with them proactively to ensure that the work they do is rewarded and recognised.